chipsalliance/chisel/docs/src/explanations/chisel-enum.md

 ## Workarounds

-As of 2/26/2021, the width of the values is always infered so to get around this, just add an extra state that forces the width that is desired.
+As of 2/26/2021, the width of the values is always inferred.
+To work around this, you can add an extra `Value` that forces the width that is desired.
+This is shown in the example below, where we add a field `ukn` to force the width to be 3 bits wide:

 ```scala
 object StoreFunct3 extends ChiselEnum {